Joseph1Otoo/Birth-Weight-Prediction/README.md

 # Task:

 This is a typical prediction/classification problem.
-We seek to predict/classify the birth weight of an unborn child using parameters such as mother's age, number of pregnancy, place of residence etc.
+We seek to predict/classify the birth weight of an unborn child using variables such as mother's age, number of pregnancy, place of residence etc.